The Two Mrs. Carrolls: Plot

-Geoffrey makes an excuse to go to London to see Blagdon, who has demanded the balance of the blackmail money.
-Sally is surprised to find Bea packing to go to boarding school, as Geoffrey had not mentioned he was sending her away, but helps the girl pack, and Bea tells a story that indicates her mother was not an invalid.
-Confused, Sally presses the issue, and Bea says her mother was well until shortly after Geoffrey returned from a trip to Scotland, when she began to suffer from symptoms very similar to those Sally is experiencing.
-Sally now suspects Geoffrey has been poisoning her via nightly glasses of milk, but Bea does not notice she is shaken and just wants to see the portrait of Sally that Geoffrey has been working on, but not let anyone see, before she leaves.
-They enter Geoffrey's studio and are both shocked to discover a painting depicting Sally as the Angel of Death.
-Meanwhile, Geoffrey, who was only able to get part of the money Blagdon demanded, responds to the chemist's threats by beating him to death.
+Before the dinner party, Geoffrey makes an excuse to go to London to see Blagdon, who has demanded additional blackmail money.
+Sally is surprised to find Bea packing for boarding school, since Geoffrey has not mentioned sending her away.
+As Sally helps her stepdaughter pack, Bea tells a story that indicates her mother was not an invalid.
+Confused, Sally presses the issue, and Bea relates that her mother was well until shortly after Geoffrey returned from his trip to Scotland, when her mother began to suffer from symptoms very similar to those Sally is experiencing.
+Sally now suspects Geoffrey has been poisoning her nightly bedtime glasses of milk.
+Before leaving, Bea suggests they take a look at Sally's portrait that Geoffrey has been working on but will not let anyone see.
+Entering Geoffrey's studio, they are both shocked to discover a painting depicting Sally as the Angel of Death.
+Meanwhile, Geoffrey, who was only able to raise part of the money Blagdon demanded, responds to the chemist's threats by beating him to death.

-The dinner party goes on without Geoffrey, but he gets home just as the guests are leaving, and tells Cecily that he is going to tell Sally about them and go to South America with her.
-The maid leaves to take Bea to boarding school, and, once they are alone, Geoffrey brings Sally her milk.
-She is able to quickly pour it out the window when Geoffrey goes to answer the phone, and retires to her bedroom soon after he returns.
-Geoffrey soon notices some spilled milk and realizes Sally is on to him.
-Inspired by a newspaper article that says a series of local burglaries may be tied to a notorious strangler, Geoffrey ransacks the living room before going outside and breaking back into the house.
-Sally refuses to let him in the bedroom, so he cuts the telephone line, but she is able to call Penny first and tell him to get the police.
-Terrified, she paces in her room until Geoffrey breaks in through the window.
-He tells her that, because she no longer inspires his work, she must die so he can find a new muse, which he admits happened once before.
-As Penny arrives outside with two police officers, Geoffrey begins to choke Sally to frame the burglar, but he stops when they get inside, and unlocks the bedroom door.
-Penny rushes to Sally, and the officers lead Geoffrey away.
-On the staircase, he asks if they would like a glass of milk, but the officers shake their heads.
+The dinner party goes on without Geoffrey, who returns home just as the guests are leaving.
+Privately he tells Cecily he is going to tell Sally about their affair and accompany Cecily to South America.
+After the maid and Bea leave for boarding school, Geoffrey brings Sally her milk.
+While Geoffrey answers the phone, Sally quickly pours the milk out the window, spilling some in her haste.
+Spotting the spilled milk, Geoffrey realizes Sally is aware.
+Inspired by a newspaper article on a series of local burglaries that may be tied to a notorious strangler, Geoffrey ransacks the living room before going outside to stage a break into the house.
+Sally locks him out and calls Penny to summon the police before Geoffrey cuts the telephone line.
+Geoffrey breaks in through the window and informs the terrified Sally that she must die because she no longer inspires his work.
+He has found a new muse, which he admits happened once before.
+Geoffrey begins to choke Sally as Penny arrives outside with two police officers.
+Penny rushes to Sally’s rescue, and the officers lead Geoffrey away.
+On the staircase, Geoffrey asks if they would like a glass of milk, but the officers shake their heads.